nonekkmskdk12931231/octal8dev/README.md

 <div align="center">
 Octal includes the ODT [octal developer team], which in turn includes specialists from various fields, ranging from design to AI developers, which ensures the diversity of products. <br>

-**Our Mission:** *To empower your business with innovative technological solutions that promote the growth and improvement of digital technologies.*
 </div>

 ---